jmmadson/Pandas_Challenge/README.md

 ## Analysis Results
+These results represent the district and school data, with the 9th grade reading and math scores for Thomas High School removed from the data set.
+What we discovered from removing those results was:

 ### District Level Impact
-These results represent the district and school data, with the 9th grade reading and math scores removed from the data set.
-What we discovered from removing those results was:

 * At the District level we saw a slight decrease in the average math score, average percent passing math, average percent passing reading and % overall passing as shown below.

 <br>